University of Birmingham: Academics

 The faculty and staff members connected with the university include Nobel laureates Sir Norman Haworth (Professor of Chemistry, 1925–1948), Sir Peter Medawar (Mason Professor of Zoology, 1947–1951), John Robert Schrieffer (NSF Fellow at Birmingham, 1957), David Thouless, Michael Kosterlitz, and Sir Fraser Stoddart.

 Physicists include John Henry Poynting, Freeman Dyson, Sir Otto Frisch, Sir Rudolf Peierls, Sir Marcus Oliphant, Sir Leonard Huxley, Harry Boot, Sir John Randall, and Edwin Ernest Salpeter.
 Chemists include Sir William A. Tilden.
 Mathematicians include Jonathan Bennett, Henry Daniels, Daniela Kühn, Deryk Osthus, Daniel Pedoe and G. N. Watson.
 In music, faculty members include the composers Sir Edward Elgar and Sir Granville Bantock.
 Geologists include Charles Lapworth, Frederick Shotton, and Sir Alwyn Williams.
 In medicine, faculty members include Sir Melville Arnott and Sir Bertram Windle.
 Biologists include William Hillhouse and George Stephen West, both Mason Professors of Botany.

 Author and literary critic David Lodge taught English from 1960 until 1987.
 Poet and playwright Louis MacNeice was a lecturer in classics 1930–1936.
 English novelist, critic, and man of letters Anthony Burgess taught in the extramural department (1946–50).
 Richard Hoggart founded the Centre for Contemporary Cultural Studies.
 Sir Alan Walters was Professor of Econometrics and Statistics (1951–68) and later became Chief Economic Adviser to Prime Minister Margaret Thatcher.
+Peter C. B. Phillips, one of the most widely cited economists of all time, was Professor of Econometrics and Social Statistics.
 Lord Zuckerman was Professor of Anatomy 1946–1968 and also served as chief scientific adviser to the British government from 1964 to 1971.
 Lord King of Lothbury was a Professor in the Faculty of Commerce and later became Governor of the Bank of England.
 Sir William James Ashley was first Dean and the founder of the Birmingham Business School.

 Sir Nathan Bodington was Professor of Classics.
 Sir Michael Lyons was Professor of Public Policy from 2001 to 2006.
 Sir Kenneth Mather was Professor of genetics (1948) and recipient of the 1964 Darwin Medal.
 Sir Richard Redmayne was Professor of Mining and later became first Chief Inspector of Mines.
 The art historian Sir Nikolaus Pevsner held a research post at the university.
 Sir Ellis Waterhouse was Barber Professor of Fine Art (1952–1970).
 Lord Cadman taught petroleum engineering and is credited with creating the course 'Petroleum Engineering'.
 The philosopher Sir Michael Dummett held an assistant lectureship at the university.
 Lord Borrie was a professor of law and dean of the faculty of law.
 Sir Charles Raymond Beazley was Professor of History.
 Prison reformer Margery Fry was first warden of University House.

 Vice-Chancellors and Principals include Sir Oliver Lodge, Lord Hunter of Newington, Sir Charles Grant Robertson, Sir Raymond Priestley, and Sir Michael Sterling.